kgriffinh/kgriffinh/README.md

 ## About Me

-- 🔍 I'm currently looking for a job opportunity
+- 🔍 Looking for a job opportunity

-- 💻 I’m currently learning **GO**
+- 💻 I’m currently learning **JAVA**

 - 📋 There is always **"one more thing"** to learn!